 The sole features a dual density Phylon foam that provides optimal cushion and stability for a training shoe.
 For this style Nike added rubber overlays on strategic points on the outsole to enhance its grip to various surfaces.
 This feature is also essential in adding durability of the shoe.
 Compared to other shoes in the Free series, the sole is shaped to offer more support while exercising, being a bit wider and not as soft.
 Despite this, the shoe is not on the wide side as far as sizing goes, and it feels just right on foot.
 The Nike Free Train Versatility sole features classic hexagonal flex grooves that are a key feature for the series.In the gym it performed well with extensive lateral movements while it felt great on short 4-5 miles runs.

-As its name suggests, the Nike Free Train Versatility is a cross-trainer made to cover multiple activities.
+To conclude my Nike Free Train Versatility review, this is an excellent cross-trainer made to cover multiple activities.
 While it performed well in most of them, I would use these for indoor use mainly.
 The support for long distance runs is not enough for a tall, 235 pounds individual like myself.
 Even for long walks I would avoid these.
 Also, the sole tends to collect a lot of pebbles and stuff from the roads.
 In the gym they felt great, offering enough support for all activities it was designed for while being very light and flexible.

 All in all this is a stylish looking shoe and with its key features it offers a great value if you're looking for a versatile work-out shoe.
 If you don't want to buy the more expensive Metcons, these are great for their price.
 The brand has been generous in offering countless colorways for this style and will likely continue to release more both for men’s and women’s.